jnozzi/cocoadev.com/markdown/GeneralTipsAndTricks.md

 ----

 Some particularly valuable tips and tricks are below.
 Note, please provide a link to the original page if there is one.
 If the tip is already covered on a site listed above, consider simply not posting it.
 If the tip is covered on a site that's not listed above, consider listing that site instead of posting the tip here.
-General/CocoaDev is not a general Mac tips site, although we are all Mac users and can benefit from them.
+CocoaDev is not a general Mac tips site, although we are all Mac users and can benefit from them.